syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 ## Summary

-To recap the steps we took:
+To recap the steps you took:

 1. ✅&nbsp;&nbsp;Installed the Jenkins Promise
 1. ✅&nbsp;&nbsp;Created and configured a Worker cluster